 Those who are buying to rent in the Puerto Pollensa or Alcúdia areas, will not only be spoilt for choice with the range of property, but will also find the region very well established for renting.
 Many of the rental agencies have been in business here for years and will take care of anything you need when renting out your property: procurement, hand-over and maintenance, gardening, pool service etc. The renting season runs from April to October, and while high season belongs to beach-lovers and families, spring and autumn attracts mainly hikers, cyclists and bird watchers.

-We hope you’ve found this guide to central Mallorca useful.
+We hope you’ve found this guide to the North of Mallorca useful.
 It’s just one of more than 5,000 articles on this website detailing everything you need to know about the largest Balearic island.